BekoSan/flutterFirstApp/README.md

 28 - 3 - 2021

-Today i learnd this topics
+Today i learned this topics

 - Scaffold & AppBar Widgets
     - scaffold is main widget  layout for the app